 • Play school!
 This is a great way to act out things like lessons and playtime.
 They’ll love it.

 • Talk to them about your favourite memories from school and maybe even pull out some old pictures of your first day!

 • Involve them in things like buying their uniform and planning their packed lunches.
 Make a day of this and take them to their favourite park or treat them to something afterwards.

 • Use the school website as a resource to show them what they’ll be getting up to in school and familiarise them with the school grounds.

 It can be really easy to just focus on the WHAT will happen when they start school that we can forget to explain the WHY!

 Helping your child to understand exactly why things work the way they do at school and why they have to follow certain rules is an important part of helping them to adjust.

 Explaining to your child why they need to go to school in the first place is a key step here.
 This may seem obvious but the language we use around this will have a big impact on the extent to which they embrace this change.
 Focus on the positive aspects of school life, such as that they’ll make friends, learn lots of cool new things, etc, rather than, ‘you need to go to school so Mummy can work’ or ‘everyone goes to school’.

 5. Be kind to yourself

-We have all been through a rollercoaster of emotions as parents and carers over the last 18 months.
-Whether that has been job uncertainty, health concerns or just the feelings of fear and worry that this pandemic has brought.
-And so, returning to the ‘new normal’ will come with a variety of emotions for us all.
-Maybe you’re not sure about sending your little one into a school?
+We have all been through a rollercoaster of emotions as parents and carers over the last few years.
+Whether that has been job uncertainty, health concerns, or just the feelings of fear and worry that the pandemic and cost of living crisis have brought.
+Sending children to school for the first time will come with a variety of emotions for us all.
+Maybe you’re not sure about sending your little one to a school?
 Maybe you are looking forward to getting a routine back?